emalyak/CMAltimeterDemo/README.md

 Requirements
 ------------
-Requires iOS 8+ and an iPhone 6/Plus or newer
+Requires iOS 8+ and an iPhone 6 / 6 Plus or newer